anon-blue/anon.blue/README.txt

              What is that?
 Shall we, you know... go and get some astroesie?

                                                             Hey, friends, where
-ary you?
+ary oye?
 I can't see you right now...
 Need a tip